superbrown/gwt_super-spell/README.md

 Elementary school educational software I developed in 2010 and 2011 to help my kids study Spelling, Vocabulary and Math, as well as provide me an opportunity to learn GWT.
 I did learn GWT, but best of all, the software was actually very effective at improving the kids' grades!
+(We found the math fact drills to be particularly effective.)

 It's deployed here: http://super-spell-ver-hrd.appspot.com